-At the time, Jadon Sancho’s shock decision to reject Manchester City’s contract offer seemed ridiculous.
+At the time, Jadon Sancho made a shock decision to reject Manchester City’s contract offer seemed ridiculous.
 An 18 year old demanding first team football rather than learning in the school of Pep Guardiola.
 It was ambitious, bold but also high risk.
 Fast forward 2 years, saying this move has paid off would be the understatement of the century.

 Hitting the ground running